TrevorBLewis/2D-Shooter-Tester/README.md

 Welcome!
-The project title name is "Obsidian Comet"!
+The WIP project title name is "Obsidian Comet"!
 Unique name right!

 PROJECT DESCRIPTION:
 This a vertical shooter where we have a mysterious alien ship looking to save particular creatures